REZAULKARIM2024/meridian-test-automation/README.md

 mocked or stubbed, so the automation suite is exercising the same code path a real user would hit.

-The point of the project is the QA process as much as the app itself: 54 automated Playwright tests across accessibility, auth, booking, navigation, pharmacy, performance, and clinical trials, driven through a Page Object Model, running green in CI on every push, with a real production bug and a real CI-only flake both root-caused and fixed rather than papered over (see
-[Known Issues & QA Findings](#known-issues--qa-findings)).
+The point of the project is the QA process as much as the app itself: **73 automated Playwright tests across 12 spec files** — UI flows, direct API/security testing, and app-lifecycle/browser-navigation behavior — driven through a Page Object Model, running green in CI on every push.
+A real production bug, a real CI-only flake, and a real UX gap were all root-caused and fixed or documented rather than papered over (see [Known Issues & QA Findings](#known-issues--qa-findings)).

 ## Architecture